anahitana/Queen-s-Puzzle/README.md

 Survivor Selection
 Measuring Population Diversity (often useful for termination criteria and analysing a GA's performance)

-to get better results for my puzzle.
+to get better results for the puzzle.